powersj/powersj.io/content/post/cloud-init-18.1.md

 As [announced](https://lists.launchpad.net/cloud-init/msg00144.html), cloud-init 18.1 was released this week.
 From the announcement, some highlights include:

-- tests: Enable AWS EC2 Integration Testing [Joshua Powers]
+- tests: Enable AWS EC2 Integration Testing.
+(Joshua Powers)
 - OpenNebula: Improve network configuration support.
-[Akihiko Ota] (LP: #1719157, #1716397, #1736750)
+(Akihiko Ota)
 - GCE: Improvements and changes to ssh key behavior for default user.
-[Max Illfelder] (LP: #1670456, #1707033, #1707037, #1707039)
+(Max Illfelder)
 - OVF: Fix VMware support for 64-bit platforms.
-[Sankar Tanguturi]
+(Sankar Tanguturi)

 Version 18.1 is already available in Ubuntu Bionic as it also nears release.